 All this meant that the government earned huge revenues from taxes collected at ports and domestic trade routes.
 Travellers would pay tolls at various points in the kingdom.
 A prominent tollgate was the Naneghat pass in the Western Ghats in Maharashtra.
 This pass essentially made the journey between the rest of India and the North-Western coast considerably shorter.
 At Naneghat you can still see the remains of a pot that archaeologists believe was used to collect tolls from travellers and merchants.
 In nearby caves there are remnants of monuments that honour Satavahana kings, along with several inscriptions dating back to between 70 and 60 BCE.
 They were commissioned by Queen Naganika, a Maharashtrian princess who married King Satakarani I. These inscriptions give us a first-hand account of life during the reign of her husband and sons.

-It is from these inscriptions that we know that the Satavahanas worshipped ancient Vedic gods like Indira, Dharma and Surya, and also some early forms of Vishnu.
+It is from these inscriptions that we know that the Satavahanas worshipped ancient Vedic gods like Indra, Dharma and Surya, and also some early forms of Vishnu.
 But they weren’t just patrons of Hinduism.
 The wealth they collected from tolls was used to build stupas as well.
-Not only were the first caves of Ajanta carved in their time, they also built several huge Buddhist stupas in their kingdom, and donated the entrance archway that you can still see at Sanchi.
+Not only were the first caves of Ajanta carved in their time, but they also built several huge Buddhist stupas in their kingdom, and donated the entrance archway that you can still see at Sanchi.

-The Satavahanas also built the magnificent Amaravati stupa in modern day Andhra Pradesh.
+The Satavahanas also built the magnificent Amaravati stupa in modern-day Andhra Pradesh.
 The Amaravati stupa fell into ruin, and was lost for a considerable period of time.
-But then the site was rediscovered in the late 18th century and huge excavation and preservation projects were undertaken.
+But then the site was rediscovered in the late 18th century, and huge excavation and preservation projects were undertaken.